 |Bordetella (kennel cough) Vaccination

-Animals requiring vaccinations will need to be assessed by our staff veterinarian.
-If you are unable to pay for vaccinations and/or testing, please consider a smaller monetary donation or items such as laundry detergent, bleach, blankets, towels, paper towels, etc.
+If you are unable to give a donation to help pay for vaccinations and/or testing, please consider a smaller monetary donation or items such as laundry detergent, bleach, blankets, towels, paper towels, etc.

 Scheduling an Assessment

 To have one or more animals admitted to DHA, please call the shelter at (302) 571-0111 to schedule an assessment.
 Assessments are performed Tuesdays through Saturdays from 11 am to 3:30 pm.
 We cannot guarantee in advance that we will be able to accept any animal.

 Please be advised that we are NOT able to take walk-in animal

 surrenders, whether owned or found

 you have found a stray animal within the City of Wilmington limits, or Kent County SPCA for

 Delaware.
 If you have had the animal for more than five days and made

 reasonable effort to find the owner, you can contact us at that time to schedule an assessment.